Crock Pot Apple Crisp

 Storage and Reheating

-Let it cool, then put the lid back on the crock pot ceramic insert and refrigerate the whole thing.
-It keeps for 3–4 days.
-When you’re ready for more, scoop into a bowl and microwave for 45–60 seconds, then add fresh ice cream.
-The topping softens after refrigerating but the flavor is still great.
+Let it cool, put the lid back on the crock pot insert, and refrigerate for 3-4 days.
+When reheating, scoop into a bowl and microwave for 45-60 seconds, then add fresh ice cream.

 Frequently Asked Questions